web-design-project-2025/web-design-project-group-7/README.md

 ## Branching Strategy

 This project implements a variation of the _GitLab Flow_ strategy.
 The default branch is named **_"production,"_** all feature development branches originate from there.
-The **_main_** branch is the one with the finalised code, ready for deployment.
+The **_"main"_** branch is the one with the finalised code, ready for deployment.

 ## Features